 Anglesey is an island located off the northwest coast of Wales, and wow is it stunning!
 It’s wild and raw, with rugged coastlines and long sandy beaches, all with a backdrop of the mountains in Snowdonia National Park.

 The mountains add an extra element to the views here.
 We recommend crossing the Menai Strait on the iconic Menai Suspension Bridge, then road tripping your way around the island to see what you discover.
 There are some great routes taking you out to various lighthouses and viewpoints.

 - Visit the colourful town of Beaumaris, pop into some of the traditional shops and tour the impressive yet never-quite-finished castle.

-- Try eFoiling (similar to an electric surfboard) on the Menai Strait – another of our 21 Great British experiences for 2021.
+- Try eFoiling (similar to an electric surfboard) on the Menai Strait – another of our 21 Great British experiences.

 - Walk along the spectacular Newborough Beach all the way to Llanddwyn Island – a small tidal island which is packed full of history.

 York is one of those great British cities that has several layers of history intertwined with all the buzz of a place that’s vibrant and modern.
 If you’ve never visited before, we’d recommend planning a weekend beak this year.